Last reviewed on 22nd April 2022

 Should I change to a repayment mortgage?

 Each borrower has different circumstances, so changing to a repayment mortgage will suit some but it won’t be viable for others.
-What you’ll need to assess is your mortgage costs now and what they’ll be in the future.
-That being said, the cost of your mortgage is only part of what you need to consider.
+What you’ll need to assess is your mortgage costs now and what they’ll be with a new deal.
+That being said, the cost of your mortgage is only part of what you’ll need to consider before making a decision.

 Although a repayment mortgage will cost you more each month, you’re also paying towards owning an asset in the future.
 You’ll also eventually pay less each month, as your interest will decrease in line with your outstanding mortgage balance.